Already a DIA Member? Sign in. Not a member? Join.

 Responsible for a scientific memory database called EPITT (European Pharmacovigilance Issues Tracking Tool), used by the EU Regulatory Network; Active work in the implementation of the new legislative requirements, in particular regarding PSUR, additional monitoring; Scientific administrator for Signal Management.

-PRAC Chair, Staff Member, Medicines Evaluation Board (MEB), Netherlands
+Former PRAC Chair, Medicines Evaluation Board (MEB), Netherlands

 Dr. Sabine Straus has been with the Medicines Evaluation Board (MEB) in the Netherlands since 1997, where she started as an Assessor Pharmacovigilance.
 Prior to working at the MEB she held different positions in the pharmaceutical industry, her last job as Medical Director at Searle Monsanto in the Netherlands.
-As of July 2012 she is the Dutch member in the Pharmacovigilance Risk Assessment Committee (PRAC).
-In addition to her work at the MEB she holds a position as associate professor at the Erasmus Medical Center, department of Medical Informatics in Rotterdam.
+She was the Dutch member in the Pharmacovigilance Risk Assessment Committee (PRAC) from 2012 till 2018 and acted as PRAC chair from July 2018 till July 2024.
+She also holds a position as associate professor at the Erasmus Medical Center, department of Medical Informatics in Rotterdam.
 Her main research focus is on additional risk minimisation, pregnancy prevention programs, biologicals, signal detection and signal management.

 Georgy Genov, MD